cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/LIME/ResNet.md

 plt.imshow(img_boundry)
 ```

-Once we have finished training the LimeImageExplainer() model on the image and predict function, which will apply a mask that highlights the parts of the image that contribute to (green) or against (red) ResNet's prediction.
+Once we have finished training the LimeImageExplainer() model on the image and predict function, we can use get_image_and_mask() to retrieve the most relevant superpixels (we specified num_features=5 here, but it could be more or less as well).
+This highlights the parts of the image that contribute to (green) or against (red) ResNet's prediction.
 The final result can be seen below:

 ![Figure 1](./german_shorthaired-79.jpg "An image of a German shorthaired pointer, predicted as such by ResNet")
 ![Figure 1 - LIME](./german_shorthaired-79-lime.jpg "ResNet's prediction explained by LIME")